-The cost model is made up of cost parameters and adjustments, including the paediatric adjustment, Indigenous adjustment, remoteness area adjustment and intensive care unit adjustment, but it excludes the private patient service adjustment and private patient accommodation adjustment.
+The cost model is made up of cost parameters and adjustments, including the paediatric adjustment, Indigenous adjustment, remoteness area adjustment COVID-19 treatment adjustment and intensive care unit adjustment, but it excludes the private patient service adjustment and private patient accommodation adjustment.
 The latter two adjustments are introduced in the pricing model to remove out-of-scope patient costs associated with private patients (see Section 2.2.3 and 2.2.10).